We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Tip 9.
 Restore iPhone with iTunes (Data Loss)

-If the problem continues even after resetting all settings, restoring iPhone is a way you can have a try.
-Before going ahead, please first back up your important data as this will erase all contents and settings on your device.
+If the problem continues even after resetting all settings, you can try factory resetting your iPhone.
+Before going ahead, please first back up your important data, as this will erase all contents and settings on your device.

-1. Connect your iPhone to your computer and lauch iTunes (or Finder in macOS Catalina).
+1. Connect your iPhone to your computer and launch iTunes (or Finder in macOS Catalina).

 3. When the restore process is complete, you can set up the iPhone as new or restore from a previous backup.